Introduction

 Live Examples of How the Writer Employed Validation Therapy

 The writer introduced himself (never take it for granted that a patient with any cognitive difficulty will remember you) as a visiting nurse asking the patient if he was going to spend time outside because the weather was nice (internally hoping the answer was “yes,” as patients do receive leaves to hangout outside).
-Instead, the patient reported they were going to the parking lot to get their car and drive home.
+Instead, the patient reported going to the parking lot to get their car and drive home.

 Once the mediation was given, validation therapy could start with the exploration and validation of feelings that lead to the panic attack.
-Here the patient expressed feelings of loss of control over having his driver's license and car taken from him, the loss of autonomy by not being able to leave the house when he so desired, the confinement of the home itself, and that “this is no way to live.”
-Yes, a suicide assessment was necessary with certain statements; and thankfully, it was negative.
+Here, the patient expressed feelings of loss of control over having his driver’s license and car taken from him, the loss of autonomy by not being able to leave the house when he so desired, the confinement of the home itself, and that “this is no way to live.”
+Yes, a suicide assessment was necessary with certain statements, and thankfully, it was negative.

 Conclusion

 Validation Therapy is a powerful tool for providing compassionate care to individuals with dementia.
-By entering their world and validating their emotions, we can help them find comfort, restore their sense of self-worth, and improve their quality of life during their end-of-life journey.
+By entering their world and validating their emotions, we can help them find comfort, restore their self-worth, and improve their quality of life during their end-of-life journey.

 Resources